ericdotmills5/info1113-gradle/README.md

 # WizardTD: A Java Tower Defense Game

-Welcome to WizardTD, a tower defense game I created to learn Java and Object-Oriented Programming.
+Welcome to WizardTD, a tower defense game I created to learn Java and Object-Oriented Programming for an [INFO1113](https://www.sydney.edu.au/units/INFO1113) assignment.

 ## Getting Started